 You shouldn’t hold off on drinking these wines — enjoy them while they’re young and fresh.
 On the bottle of Non Filtré from Domaine de Montmollin, they recommend drinking it within the year.

-If you’re interested in purchasing some Neuchâtel Non Filtré in Switzerland, and if you cannot find it at your local wine shop, you can place an order online via Neuchâtel Vins et Terroir or reach out directly to one of the vignerons.
+To purchase Neuchâtel Non Filtré in Switzerland, you can place an order online via Neuchâtel Vins et Terroir or reach out directly to one of the winemakers.